-At the DMACC Healthcare Simulation Center, simulated clinical experiences provide DMACC Health and Public Services students with a controlled, realistic environment to help develop the critical thinking, communication, and clinical skills essential to providing safe competent patient care.
+Simulation learning experiences provide DMACC Health and Public Services students with a controlled, realistic environment to help develop the critical thinking, communication, and clinical skills essential to providing safe competent patient care.

-Students participate in simulated clinical experiences with simulation manikins and/or standardized participants.
+Students participate in simulation clinical experiences with simulation manikins and/or

 Simulation manikins provide access to a wide age range of "patients," from infants to elderly and can be programmed to display symptoms of various illness and conditions.
 These real-life simulators breathe, speak, and have realistic lung, heart and bowel sounds.